aminehkam/find-political-donors/README.md

 Given a text, this function checks if it is in mmddyyyy format and returns the date.
 If the date is malformed or is not in the right format or is not exactly 8 characters, None is returned.

 ## Performance on Larger Inputs
-To test my program on a larger input I have used FEC data for individual contribution (http://classic.fec.gov/finance/disclosure/ftpdet.shtml).
+To test my program on a larger input I have used [FEC data for individual contribution](http://classic.fec.gov/finance/disclosure/ftpdet.shtml).
 This input is around 800M after extraction, and my program analyzes this file in about 30 seconds on a Macbook Air (Core i5 and 4G of RAM).